Tony Watson: San Francisco Giants (second stint)

 On July 30, 2021, Watson was traded to the San Francisco Giants in exchange for Sam Selman, Ivan Armstrong, and José Marte.

 In the 2021 regular season with the Giants, Watson was 4-1 with a 2.96 ERA.
 In 26 relief appearances he pitched 24.1 innings in which he averaged 5.5 hits and 1.5 walks per 9 innings.

 On April 18, 2022, Watson announced his retirement from professional baseball after 689 games across 11 years in Major League Baseball.
 He had a career 47-29 record and 2.90 ERA with 570 strikeouts.
 At the time of his retirement, he was also the all-time leader in holds with 246.

 Personal life

 Watson's great-uncle, Tom Offenburger, served as an aide to Martin Luther King Jr. and the Southern Christian Leadership Conference.

-Watson and his wife, Cassie, have one child; a daughter, Wynnie.
+Watson and his wife, Cassie, have two children; a daughter, Wynn, and son, Ted.
 The family lives in Florida during the offseason.